hasanmoudud/geocompr/main.md

 As with Google's reverse geocode API, the OSM-download will sometimes fail at the first attempt.
 The `while` loop increases the number of download trials to three.
 If then still no features can be downloaded, it is likely that either there are none available or that another error has occurred before (e.g. due to erroneous output from `opq()`).
+Before running the next code chunk, keep in mind that this will download almost 2GB of data.
+As a convenience to the reader, we have put the further processed output into the **spDataLarge** package (`data("shops", package = "spDataLarge")`; see also further below).

 ```r